trichter/obspyh5/README.rst

     BW.RJOB..EHN | 2009-08-24T00:20:03.000000Z - 2009-08-24T00:20:32.990000Z | 100.0 Hz, 3000 samples

 Example iterating over traces in a huge hdf5 file.
-After each iteration the trace is not kept in memory and therefore it is possible to process the hdf5 file on a PC without problems. ::
+After each iteration the trace is not kept in memory and therefore it is possible to process a huge hdf5 file on a PC without problems. ::

     >>> from obspyh5 import iterh5